pepper-jk/homebrew_5e/mounts.md

 >***Charge.*** If the yak moves at least 15 feet straight toward a target it starts charging.
 >
 >### Actions
->***Combat Gore.***
+>***Combat Ram.***
-  Melee Weapon Attack: +4 + PB to hit, reach 5 ft., one target.
-Hit: 7 (1d6 + 4) bludgeoning damage,
+  Melee Weapon Attack: +3 + PB to hit, reach 5 ft., one target.
+Hit: 7 (1d6 + 3) bludgeoning damage,
-  or 14 (3d6 + 4) bludgeoning damage if the goat is charging on the same turn.
+  or 7 (2d6) bludgeoning damage if the goat is charging on the same turn.
-  If the target is a Medium or smaller creature, it must succeed on a DC 12 + PB Strength saving throw or be knocked prone.
+  If the target is a Medium or smaller creature, it must succeed on a DC 11 + PB Strength saving throw or be knocked prone.
 >
 >TODO
 >___